 How to Start a Car with a Bad Starter?

-First, you need to understand what a starter needs in order to do its job.
-A typical starter needs 3 things to run:
+First, you need to understand what a starter needs to do its job.
+A typical starter needs three things to run:

 - a positive current coming from the battery

 - a positive current trigger to the starter solenoid coming from the starter relay.